Senior Rehab Solutions: More Health and Independence

-The benefits of regular exercise and movement for people of all ages have been well-documented.
-As the long-term health risks and dangers of a sedentary lifestyle become more well-known, seniors and older adults are at an even greater risk.
-According to recent data, 67 percent of older adults are reported to be predominantly sedentary (over 8 hours a day).
-Physical therapy and ongoing exercise after an injury or surgery are necessary to maintain and improve mobility in seniors.
-But they have also been shown to help manage and decrease the risk of a number of additional health risks that can also affect a seniors quality of life and independence, including:
+The benefits of regular exercise and movement for people of all ages have been well-documented, and the long-term health risks and dangers of a sedentary lifestyle have become more well-known.
+According to recent data, 67 percent of older adults are reported to be predominantly sedentary for over 8 hours a day.

 - Heart disease

 Senior rehab solutions can be designed to improve strength, balance, coordination, joint health, flexibility, and agility, which can help prevent falls and injuries.

 Tips for Helping Seniors Stay Active and Mobile

 After an injury, surgery, or a fall, it’s important that seniors consult their doctor to ensure they are getting the appropriate level of senior rehab solutions to recover.